group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 _Figure 34: Indexation of a binary image._
 </div>

-Note: The data of the program is saved in a `.txt` file and not in a `.mat` file for unkdnowledge.
-Functions for the `.txt` optimized writting was developed, but lately we saw the save of the data in a `.mat` file was more easy and optimized, but the software structure was already settled and we chose to not change it.
+Note: The image data is saved in a `.txt` file instead of a `.mat` file, which would further optimize the program.
+However, the software structure was already settled and the functions to optimize using the `.txt` file were already developed, so it was decided not to change it.

 ----------------------------------------------